Share iMovie for iOS projects to your Mac

 Do one of the following:

 Open the project in iMovie for macOS: On your Mac, double-click the project file you transferred from your iPhone or iPad.

 Important: This step requires iMovie 10.1 or later for macOS.

-All of your editing decisions, retiming changes, effects, filters, titles, and theme music choices are retained in the project when you open it in iMovie for macOS.
+Whenever possible, your editing decisions, retiming changes, effects, filters, titles, and theme music choices are retained in the project that opens in iMovie for macOS.

 Open the project in Final Cut Pro: Open Final Cut Pro and choose File > Import > iMovie iOS Projects.
 In the window that appears, navigate to the location where you stored the project file you transferred from your iPhone or iPad, select the file, and click Import.

-Note: Trailer projects are automatically converted to movie projects for use in Final Cut Pro.
-If there are empty image wells in the trailer, those scenes are replaced by placeholder clips.
+Note: Storyboard projects are automatically converted to movie projects for use in Final Cut Pro.
+If there are empty placeholders in a storyboard project, those scenes are replaced by placeholder clips.